edysojog/ludigames-qa-report/README.md

 #### TC-API-05
 **Test:** Missing `cat_id` parameter returns 200 without crashing

-**Why?** Consistent error handling — omitting a parameter should not cause a server error.
+**Why?** Consistent error handling, omitting a parameter should not cause a server error.

 #### TC-API-06
 **Test:** `orderByRank=true` returns the same results as `orderByRank=`

-**Why?** Documents discovered behavior — any future change to this would be caught immediately.
+**Why?** Documents discovered behavior, any future change to this would be caught immediately.

 #### TC-API-07
 **Test:** Valid game key returns HTTP 200 from CDN

-**Why?** Each game page depends on this CDN call to load — if it fails, the game won't start.
+**Why?** Each game page depends on this CDN call to load, if it fails, the game won't start.

 #### TC-API-08
 **Test:** Non-existent game key returns HTTP 404 from CDN